morse-simulator/morse/doc/morse/user/advanced_tutorials/hla_tutorial.rst

 We will now add our first instance to the federation, ``billard`` ,a poolroom model provided by CERTI.
 So, in another console, start::

-  $ billard -n foo -f test -F Test.fed
+  $ billard -n foo -f Test -F Test.fed

 where: